 The mobile app can be enhanced with push notifications to engage employees in the process of improving the company’s workflows.
 Employees who rarely take part in kaizen-related activities will get a friendly reminder to contribute to the company’s wellbeing more often.
 After all, according to kaizen, improvement has no limits.

 Kaizen effectively engages employees in making consistent steps on the long way to their company’s improvement and cleaning the dust off the gears, in a way.
 It is these small, usually easy-to-fix problems that can later lead to bigger issues, so by eliminating even minor hurdles organizations can avoid great ones.
-Supported with software created by mobile app developers, kaizen gets more comprehensible, which makes continuous improvement less confusing and more accessible to everyone in the company.
+Supported with software, kaizen gets more comprehensible, which makes continuous improvement less confusing and more accessible to everyone in the company.